Signed in as:

 Consider whether you are prepared to provide appropriate care for a bunny for eight to ten years.

-The initial expenses include purchasing a health-checked, "well-bred" baby rabbit that has received its four and eight-week-old Calicivirus vaccinations and parasite preventive treatments.
-Starting with a well-bred and protected rabbit, the right housing food and accessories will save you a fortune in vet bills and avoid heartache.
+The initial expenses include purchasing a health-checked, "well-bred" properly bred baby rabbit Starting with a well-bred rabbit, the right housing food and accessories will save you a fortune in vet bills and avoid heartache.

 We have an excellent, complete bunny home care package available for you to buy.

-A booster Calicivirus vaccination and a health check will be required one month after bringing the rabbit home.
+A Calicivirus vaccination and a another health check will be required one month after bringing the rabbit home. the average fee is $120.00

-Desexing is essential when they're four and a half to five months old, as it helps maintain clean, calm, and friendly behaviour and can prevent common reproductive cancers.
+Desexing is essential when they're four and a half to five and a half months old, as it helps maintain clean, calm, and friendly behaviour and can prevent common reproductive cancers.
 The average cost of desexing a rabbit in Australia is between four hundred and five hundred and fifty dollars.

-After the initial expenses, the average ongoing cost of caring for a well-maintained rabbit is approximately two dollars per day, which equates to seven hundred and thirty dollars per year in 2023.
-This cost includes food, toys, health checks, vaccinations, and preventatives but does not cover unexpected vet bills.
-Starting with a healthy rabbit from a reputable and experienced breeder is essential to minimise the likelihood of unexpected vet bills.
+After the initial expenses, the average ongoing cost of caring for a well-maintained rabbit is approximately three dollars per day, which equates to one thousand and nintey five dollars a year.
+This cost includes food, toys, health checks, Yearly vaccination, and preventatives but does not cover unexpected vet bills.
+Starting with a healthy rabbit from a reputable and experienced breeder is essential to minimise the likelihood of unexpected and substantial vet bills.

 A rabbit must always have an unlimited supply of hay, two water sources, a clean water bowl, and a glass pet drinker for backup.
 Rabbits can not be without these two essentials ever!
 They do not fast!

 DAILY ROUTINE: 1.
-Provide food and water top-ups twice and once daily; brushing is required to keep their digestive system hopping efficiently.
+Provide food and water top-ups twice morning and night.

 3. Cleaning: To maintain a clean living environment for your furry friend, a quick daily spot clean of their home with a dustpan and broom and a once-a-week total cleaning of their living area is required; this takes about ten to fifteen minutes.
 Change the litter tray - the toilet every two days.